 Any youth organisation wishing to take part in an Erasmus+ Volunteering project to host and/or send volunteers as part of Key Action 1 mobility for young people must have what is known as Volunteering accreditation.
 This includes signing up to the Volunteering Charter.
-Previously, this was known as the European Voluntary Service (EVS), and will be replaced with the Quality Label for European Solidarity Corps projects.
+Previously, this was known as the European Voluntary Service (EVS), and has been replaced with the Quality Label for European Solidarity Corps projects.

 Youth accreditation is designed to ensure consistently high standards in youth volunteering activities and to help organisations find partners.
 Accreditation is a quality assurance process so that all parties involved are aware of the values, objectives and rules of Erasmus+ Volunteering projects.
 All accredited organisations must show they are able to implement Volunteering projects according to the rules of the Erasmus+ programme.

 To send or host volunteers, all youth organisations involved in the project (i.e. the applicant and all partners) must have current accreditation.
 For a project coordinator, the accreditation must cover the duration of the project and be in place before the funding application deadline.
 In some cases, partners can be added after the project start date, but they must have relevant accreditation before becoming involved with any volunteers.
 Informal groups of young people cannot apply for accreditation.

 Accreditation is an organisation's entry ticket for Erasmus+ Volunteering, and proves that it complies with the programme's quality standards, but it does not automatically lead to a project grant.